dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker-Deployment.md

 > **Note**: We are using `publish` here instead of build, to avoid problems with our dynamicaly loaded assemblied in Orleans.
 We are still looking for a better solution for it.

 With the application built and published, you need to build your Dockerfile images.
-This step is only required to be performed once per project and should be only performed again if you change the Dockerfil, docker-compose, or for any reason you cleaned up your local image registry.
+This step is only required to be performed once per project and should be only performed again if you change the Dockerfile, docker-compose, or for any reason you cleaned up your local image registry.

 `# docker-compose build`